 Dei Sub Numine Viget.
-The University’s motto translates as “Under God’s power she flourishes.”
+The University’s motto translates as “Under God’s Power She Flourishes.”

 Why orange and black?
-When your daughter or son comes home, you may see all kinds of orange and black clothing.
+When your student comes home, you may see all kinds of orange and black clothing.
 As early as the 1860s, Princetonians began wearing orange ribbons at athletic competitions, perhaps in reference to William III, Prince of Orange (of the House of Nassau), for whom Nassau Hall was named.
 When students began to write class numerals in black ink on their orange ribbons, the two colors became associated.
 The tradition was solidified within a decade.

 The trustees adopted orange and black as Princeton’s official colors in 1896, despite a professorial plea that the true colors of the House of Nassau were orange and dark blue.
 But by then no one was about to change the title of the beloved song “The Orange and the Black” to “The Orange and the Blue.”

 Mascot.
 Princeton’s mascot, the tiger, was likewise adopted at the end of the 19th century through custom rather than proclamation, ironically at about the same time the Class of 1879 donated a pair of monumental lions to guard Nassau Hall’s entrance.
 Throughout the 1880s, football players sported wide orange and black stripes on their jerseys, stockings and stocking caps.
 Sportswriters of the day referred to some of the players as tigers.
 A popular cheer used “Tiger!” as a rallying cry.
 College songs began to refer to tigers.
 In 1882, the senior class issued a humor magazine called the Princeton Tiger.
 In 1893, one of the eating clubs, the Inn, changed its name to Tiger Inn.